FrodeSolheim/fs-uae/docs/mouse.md

 ## Windows

 Support for multiple mice seems to work just fine on Windows out of the box.
+Note that with FS-UAE on modern Windows version, all devices seem to be named "HID-compliant mouse" instead of the actual device name, which makes a bit awkward to select the desired mouse device.

 ## macOS

+**Note: Multiple mice are currently disabled on macOS**.
+This is due to annoying security warnings that I need to find a workaround for.

 Support for multiple mice seems to work just fine on macOS out of the box on older macOS versions.